Master of Landscape Architecture

 Program code: MC172

-This program will prepare you for the professional practice of landscape architecture.
-Working independently or as part of a large multidisciplinary team.
-From urban design projects (plazas and pedestrian precincts) to working with large open spaces (parks and nature reserves), the parameters of projects are broad
+This course will prepare you for the professional practice of landscape architecture, working independently or as part of a large team.
+From urban design projects to working with large open spaces, the parameters of projects are broad.

 After completion of this two year program graduates meet the requirements to apply for membership and registration with the Australian Institute of Landscape Architects (AILA), the profession's accrediting body.